-- Try and use the edge of your skates to turn
+- Try to use the edge of your skates to turn.

 Safety Tips For Sledding

 Whether you enjoy sledding or snow tubing, you'll find a fun hill in the Capital Region.
-There are local ones, such as the Capital Hills Golf Course in winter, and larger tubing parks in and around Albany.
+There are local ones, such as at the Capital Hills Golf Course, and larger tubing parks in and around Albany.
 Some examples are Windham Mountain, Maple Ski Ridge, and West Mountain.

 At most of these official snow tubing parks, workers will be on hand to help keep everyone safe on the trails.
 If you choose to go to a public sledding hill in the region, then parents will have to manage the kids as they slide.
 To help keep your kids safe, here are some safe sledding tips you should know: